JurajDoncevic/Janus/README.md

 <br/><br/>

+## MMW-driven data mesh experiments
+The Janus system has shown that an MMW system can drive a data mesh.
+The experiment files are located <a href="https://github.com/JurajDoncevic/Janus/blob/master/experimentation/janus_data_mesh/">HERE</a>.
+The description of those experiments, and the way to reproduce them is described <a href="https://github.com/JurajDoncevic/Janus/blob/master/wiki/data_mesh_experiments.md">HERE</a>.

 ## Research papers regarding MMW and its capabilities
 **[Mask-Mediator-Wrapper: A revised mediator-wrapper architecture for heterogeneous data source integration](https://doi.org/10.3390/app13042471)**
 **[Mask-Mediator-Wrapper architecture as a Data Mesh driver](https://doi.org/10.48550/arXiv.2209.04661)**